 In October 2018, ORC formally approved the need for a full review of the Water Plan to satisfy the plan review requirements under section 79 of the Resource Management Act 1991 (RMA), give full effect to the National Policy Statement: Freshwater Management, and to take a more localised approach to water and land management, based on Freshwater Management Units (FMUs).

-- Develop a Water Permits Plan Change to bridge the gap between the expiry of deemed permits in Otago in 2021, and when a new Regional Policy Statement and Land and Water Plan for Otago will be operative.
+- Developing a Water Permits Plan Change to bridge the gap between the expiry of deemed permits in Otago in 2021, and when a new Regional Policy Statement and Land and Water Plan for Otago will be operative.

 - Continue developing plan changes for water management in the Arrow, Cardrona and Manuherekia catchments

 - Strengthen water quality provisions in the current Water Plan through two plan changes: Plan Change 6AA and the Water Quality Plan Changes.